rudrodip/DOMinoz/README.md

 ### DOM Updates

-DOMino handles DOM updates efficiently by:
+DOMinoz handles DOM updates efficiently by:

 1. Only updating changed attributes and properties
 2. Special handling for event listeners with proper cleanup